Robert Stevenson Aitken

 The honorary degree of Doctor of Science was conferred upon Robert Stevenson Aitken by the Chancellor Sir Charles Bickerton Blackburn KCMG OBE at the ceremony held on 29 August 1952, part of the University of Sydney's Centenary celebrations.

-Robert Stevenson Aitken, MD NZ DPhil Oxf Hon LLD Dalhousie, FRCP Lond FRCP Edin FRACP, Vice-Chancellor of the University of Otago.
+Robert Stevenson Aitken, MD NZ DPhil Oxf Hon LLD Dalhousie, FRCP Lond FRCP Edin FRACP, was Vice-Chancellor of the University of Otago.

 Mr Chancellor, it is a happy turn of Fortune's wheel which has given to me today the privilege of presenting to you the Vice-Chancellor of my own alma mater - the University of Otago - to which, in the first instance at least,